Volunteering Frequently Asked Questions (FAQs)

 Will I need to go for an interview?

+This will depend on the organisation.
 Most organisations will want to meet a volunteer before asking them to start work but this will usually be for an informal chat rather than a formal interview.
 Some might ask for references from you but this will be explained before you start.
 If you are volunteering as part of a group, it is more likely that the organisation will arrange matters with a group leader only.

 What will I gain from being a volunteer?